SRINITHI1210-CLOUD/Consultant-Appointment-Scheduler./README.md

 Look for the message:  SERVER IS ACTIVE at http://localhost:5000.

+The backend is fully functional on Port 5000 with SQLite.
+Persistent data can be verified at the /slots endpoint."

 Open your index.html file in Chrome (right-click the file and select "Open with Live Server" if using VS Code).

 5. API Endpoints List